MaxSoller/InfoFlow-Test/README.md

     git clone --recursive <REPOSITORY URL>

-The `--recursive` flag makes Git also clone the ExtendJ submodule while cloning the template repository.
+The `--recursive` flag makes Git also clone the IntraJ submodule while cloning the template repository.

-To manually clone or update ExtendJ, use these commands:
+To manually clone or update IntraJ, use these commands:

-    cd backend-extension-base
+    cd IntraJ
     git submodule init
     git submodule update